About PAWS

 General Services and Community Participation

-- We participate in town days in Wakefield, Reading, and Melrose by managing a booth with educational materials on various animal issues as well as information about our services.
+• We participate in local town days by managing booths with educational materials on various animal issues as well as information about our services.

-- We participate in the Salvation Army's annual Christmas Shop in Wakefield, providing cat food, dog food and cat litter for the low-income Wakefield families serviced by this event.
+• We have participated in the Salvation Army's annual Christmas Shop in Wakefield, providing cat food, dog food and cat litter for the low-income Wakefield families serviced by this event.

-- Since 2007, we have implanted more than 750 pets with HomeAgain microchips.
+• Since we began microchipping in 2007, we have implanted more than 2500 pets with HomeAgain microchips.

 Educational Services